arduino/docs-content/content/arduino-cloud/06.features/03.device-to-device/device-to-device.md

 ![Two identical circuits with 1x button and 1x LED each.](assets/device-to-device-img-01.png)

-## Setting up the Arduino IoT Cloud
+## Setting up the Arduino Cloud

-To start, we will need to head over to the [Arduino IoT Cloud](https://create.arduino.cc/iot/).
+To start, we will need to head over to the [Arduino Cloud](app.arduino.cc).
 This is also accessible through the menu at the top right.

 ![1Navigate to the cloud.](assets/device-to-device-img-02.png)

 ### Step 1: Configuring two devices

-In this tutorial, we will need to set up **two devices in the Arduino IoT Cloud**.
+In this tutorial, we will need to set up **two devices in the Arduino Cloud**.
 If you have never used this service before, you can check out [our getting started with the IoT cloud guide](https://www.arduino.cc/en/Tutorial/iot-cloud-getting-started).

 Now that we are working with two devices, it is important to separate them from each other, since they will later be linked to two different Things.
 In this tutorial, we named the devices: